hibagus/ISCA-2021-Script/README.md

       Affiliation of PC member based on the DBLP

   Please use Excel to inspect and modify the output CSV file.
-Follow the ``Recommendation`` above on how to import CSV into Excel with UTF-8 encoding and export CSV from Excel with UTF-8 encoding.
+Follow the <a href="#recommendation">Recommendation</a> above on how to import CSV into Excel with UTF-8 encoding and export CSV from Excel with UTF-8 encoding.